New owners, Margaritaville, will be closing La Torretta in May for renovations and improvements. Plans are to reopen in 2020!

 Of course, our favorite way to end a fun filled day is to enjoy cold drinks and some live music at La Torretta's Energie Sports Bar or the Sonata Piano Bar which is above the lobby.
 Those La Torretta beds are going to feel really comfortable!

 You won't go hungry when you stay at La Torretta, in fact you have several choices to replace the carbs you lost from golfing, swimming, or all the other fun activities.
-The Prime serves three meals a day, some of which are buffets.
+Restaurant 157 serves three meals a day, some of which are buffets.
 We enjoyed a good breakfast buffet with everything we needed to get the day started - eggs and omelets cooked to order, bacon, sausage, potatoes, gravy and biscuits, rolls, fruit, and more.
 Or there is the Mokka Cafe for bagels, coffee, donuts, and snacks.
 Or the Yoi Sushi Bar for some good sushi and a great view of the pool area and lake.
-If you're looking for a gourmet dinner, Chez Roux is perfect - fine French dining with Texas’ only Michelin-starred chef.
-It's an upscale restaurant sitting on the edge of the lake.
+If you're looking for a gourmet dinner, Lakeside Restaurant is perfect - it's an upscale restaurant sitting on the edge of the lake.

 La Torretta is a fantastic place to spend a weekend enjoying all of the amenities the resort has to offer as well getting out on Lake Conroe for water recreation, live music, fun bars, and good restaurants.
 Prices are reasonable and affordable (throughout the year you'll also find a variety of specials to save you some money), accommodations are outstanding, food is good, and and the service is good.
 It doesn't get much better than all of that!